beaverbuilder/documentation/beaver-themer/introduction/faq.md

 ## How many sites can I use Beaver Themer on?

-You can use Beaver Themer on an unlimited number of sites.
+Beaver Themer follows the same site activation limit as your Beaver Builder license plan.
+This means the number of websites you can use Beaver Themer on depends on the plan you purchased.